Investigation of Wavelength-induced Uncertainties in Full-Wave Radar Tomography of High Contrast Domain: An Application to Small Solar System Bodies: Materials and methods

-The regular averaging approach is a systematic selection of measurement points at uniform angular distances from each other.
-The points are independently selected at intervals corresponding to the spatial sampling rate $\mathrm{S}_\mathrm{s}$.
-Since the systems for the signal pulses ({\bf A}) and ({\bf B}) have a total of 128 and 384 points, respectively.
-In total 32 (sparse) and 64 (dense) points are sampled from the signal pulse system ({\bf A}), while 64 (sparse) and 128 (dense) points are sampled from the signal pulse ({\bf B}) system.
-To ensure that the resulting point sets cover the full set of measurement data, multiple selections of averaged points are sampled.
-In essence, the regular averaging approach essentially has $4 \times 32$ (sparse) and $2 \times 64$ (dense) points for the signal pulse ({\bf A}) system, and $6 \times 64$ (sparse) and $3 \times 128$ (dense) points for the signal pulse ({\bf B}) system.
-The multiple terms in the regular averaging approach are referred to as the regular turns in Table \ref{tab:signal_configurations}, and illustrated in Figure \ref{fig:p_exact}.
-Two different spatial resolutions, sparse and dense, are considered for the single point averaged signal in this study.
+The regular averaging approach refers to a systematic method of selecting measurement points located at uniform angular distances from each other and averaging the (reconstructed) candidate solutions corresponding to such signal configurations.
+The points are independently selected at intervals corresponding to the spatial sampling rate $\mathrm{S}_\mathrm{s}$ in Table \ref{tab:signal_configurations}.
+Two different spatial resolutions, sparse and dense, are considered in the reconstruction averaging process in this study.
 The sparse cases have an average point density corresponding to the Nyquist criterion for the pulse bandwidth, and the dense cases have twice as much of the point density of the sparse cases.
+Thus, 32 (sparse) and 64 (dense) points are sampled for system ({\bf A}), while 64 (sparse) and 128 (dense) points are sampled for system ({\bf B}), where systems ({\bf A}) and ({\bf B}) have a total of 128 and 384 points, respectively.
+To ensure that the resulting point sets cover the full set of measurement data, multiple constellations of measurement points are sampled.
+In essence, the regular averaging approach essentially has $4 \times 32$ (4 constellations of sparse) and $2 \times 64$ (2 constellations of dense) points for system ({\bf A}), and $6 \times 64$ (6 constellations of sparse) and $3 \times 128$ (3 constellations of dense) points for system ({\bf B}).
+The number of constellations (4, 2, 6, and 3) in the regular averaging approach are referred to as the regular turns in Table \ref{tab:signal_configurations} and illustrated in Figure \ref{fig:p_exact}.